Columbus Annotated Bibliography

 Mature middle school and background reading for teachers.
 The text is an historical novella based on the author’s extensive research of the original contract between Columbus and the King and Queen of Spain, court cases against Columbus, and Bartolome de Las Casas’ and other colonial historians’ original works.
 The text encourages readers to question many ideas regarding traditional views of Columbus, including what Columbus and the King and Queen of Spain were to gain from Columbus’ voyages, how Columbus knew the route from the Canary Islands to the new world, who guided the ships and provided leadership during the initial voyage, and who initially saw land.

-Sis, Peter.
-(1991).
+Sis, P. (1991).
 Follow the dream: The story of Christopher Columbus.
 New York: Alfred A. Knopf.

 Elementary.
-Tells the story of Columbus' determination to make the journey, his efforts to get funding, the perils of the voyage, and arrival in the Americas.
-Perpetuates romantic myths about Columbus and ignores Native American perspectives.
-Useful only as a source of comparison with another book which includes Native American perspectives.
+The text tells the story of Columbus' determination to make the journey, his efforts to get funding, the perils of the voyage, and arrival in the Americas.
+It also perpetuates romantic myths about Columbus and ignores Native American perspectives.

 Yolen, Jane.
 (1992).
 Encounter.
 New York: Harcourt Brace Jovanovich.